 Better for people

-Fast fashion has kept the cost of clothing down at the cost of low pay and conditions in developing countries.
+Fast fashion has kept garment prices cheap at the expense of poor working and living conditions in emerging nations.

 Better for the environment

-To put that 10% into context, that's more than all international flights and maritime shipping combined.
+To put that 10% into perspective, consider that it exceeds the total of all foreign flights and maritime shipping.

 Better for the future

-But we can't wait that long – we need people to start buying ethically now.
+But we can't wait that long; people need to start making ethical purchases right away.